Skip to main content

 FAQs

-Can users still log in with email and password after SSO is activated?
+Can users still log in with a native password after SSO is activated?

 Yes.
 By default, users can log in using any enabled authentication method.
-SSO, email and password, or Google OAuth.
-You can disable other methods if you want to enforce SSO-only login, but we recommend keeping email and password enabled as a backup.
+SSO, password, or Google OAuth.
+You can request to disable other methods if you want to enforce SSO-only login, but we recommend keeping password enabled as a backup.

 Do all users have to use SSO?